Urge passage of the Buddy Check bill.

-Sen. Ernst, in a press release announcing her introduction of the Senate bill, said the Buddy Check program can be a powerful tool to help veterans with their mental health, especially with military and veteran suicides on the rise during the pandemic.
+Sen. Joni Ernst, in a press release announcing her introduction of the Senate bill in 2020, said the Buddy Check program can be a powerful tool to help veterans with their mental health, especially with military and veteran suicides on the rise during the pandemic.

 “As a combat veteran, I know the challenges our servicemembers face after returning to civilian life,” Ernst said.
 “This bipartisan bill will build on these efforts by helping our veterans recognize signs of suicide risk so they can check in with their fellow veterans and help get them the care and support they need.”